Antitrust & Foreign Investment Partner, London

-"I advise clients on a broad range of antitrust issues, with a focus on complex UK merger control, multijurisdictional merger control, compliance work, market studies and state aid.
+“I advise clients on a broad range of antitrust issues, with a focus on complex UK merger control, multijurisdictional merger control and foreign direct investment, compliance work and market studies.
 Having worked in our London and Hong Kong offices, and undertaken an in-house client secondment, I have developed a rounded practice and am well placed to offer clients practical solutions to their varying antitrust needs”

 Education and qualifications

-Anna is a Partner in our Global Competition Practice, based in London.
-She has over a decade of experience advising clients on a range of complex competition matters, with particular experience in the technology, healthcare and private equity sectors, and in UK public M&A deals.
+Anna is a Partner in our Global Antitrust & Foreign Investment Group, based in London.
+She has over 14 years’ experience advising clients on a range of complex competition and FDI matters, with particular experience in the technology, healthcare and private equity sectors, and in UK public M&A deals.

 Between 2013-2016, Anna was based in our Hong Kong office, specialising in advising domestic and international clients on compliance with emerging competition regimes in the region and on Chinese merger control.
 Whilst there, Anna worked on several complex Chinese merger control filings, including advising CMA CGM on its acquisition of NOL, which brought together two leading global shipping companies.

 Highlights of recent matters Anna has worked on include advising:

 - Just Eat plc on its acquisition of rival UK food ordering marketplace Hungryhouse – a complex Phase II CMA investigation that was cleared without remedies.
 The deal won the Financial Times Innovative Lawyers’ Award 2018 for the innovative competition law arguments and economic theories used to secure the unconditional clearance

 - Takeda on its $62 billion acquisition of Shire plc – the largest ever international M&A transaction undertaken by a Japanese company